 Background: From a very young age Byron has had a love of all animals starting when he came across his first injured lorikeet at the age of 5.
 Byron has always loved wildlife and has a great passion for conservation.
 Byron has completed many training courses in wildlife and actively cares for many species at his Narangba property; including bats, possums, echidna and birds.
 Byron has been president of WRQ for 4 years and looks forward to many years to come.
 Byron is also one of the groups Trauma Carers, meaning that he often attends to rescue calls in the middle of the night and early mornings.
 Trauma carers are permitted to administer sedatives and euthanase if required.
 Byron works full time in child protection and therapeutic services with young people who have suffered severe trauma.

-Role: Lorna is involved in the training and mentoring of new members who join Wildlife Rescue Queensland as carers.
-Lorna is the go-to person for any animal husbandry questions and is responsible for tracking which carer have animals.
-Lorna is also involved in placing animals with suitable carers.
+Role: Lorna is the go-to person for animal husbandry questions and is responsible for tracking which carer have animals.
+Lorna is also involved in placing animals with various carers.

-Role: Susie is involved in handling all financial matters for the group which involves purchasing wildlife goods, taking membership payments, maintaining accurate records throughout the year and preparing the books for the end of financial year returns.
+Role: Kait is involved in handling the financial matters for the group which involves making payments, purchasing wildlife goods, receiving membership fees and donations, maintaining accurate records throughout the year and preparing the books for the end of financial year returns.